zchee/golang-wiki/Modules.md

 To view available minor and patch upgrades for all direct and indirect dependencies, run `go list -u -m all`.

-To upgrade to the latest version for all direct and indirect dependencies of the current module:
+To upgrade to the latest version for all direct and indirect dependencies of the current module, the following can be run from the module root directory:
- * run `go get -u` to use the latest *minor or patch* releases
+ * `go get -u ./...` to use the latest *minor or patch* releases (and add `-t` to also upgrade test dependencies)
- * run `go get -u=patch` to use the latest *patch* releases
+ * `go get -u=patch ./...` to use the latest *patch* releases (and add `-t` to also upgrade test dependencies)

 `go get foo` updates to the latest version of `foo`. `go get foo` is equivalent to `go get foo@latest` — in other words, `@latest` is the default if no `@` version is specified.